Thomascountz/thomascountz/_posts/2020-09-18-specify-bundler-version.md

 tags: ["ruby"]
 ---

-If you’re like me, you may have both Bundler 1 and Bundler 2 installed on your system.
-This can make it difficult to use, manage different code bases.
-Say one requires the older version `1.13.6`, you can do something like
+If you’re like me, you may have versions of both Bundler 1 and Bundler 2 installed on your system.
+This can make it difficult to manage different codebases.

+Say one requires an older version, like `1.13.6`.
+You can run the following command to install it,

 ```
 gem install bundler -v 1.13.6
 ```

-to install an older version of Bundler, but when you run
+but when you install gems,

 ```
 bundle install
 ```

-You might see something like
+you might end up seeing something like

 ```
 BUNDLED WITH